luisDVA/luisdva.github.io/_posts/2022-11-07-mash-colnames.md

         <figcaption>nicer</figcaption>
 </figure>

-Having shown the two common issues that we can address with unheadr, let’s work through the same examples using code.
+Having shown the two common issues that we can address with `unheadr`, let’s work through the same examples using code.

 # Working with code